chrismile/LineVis/docs/compilation/compilation_msys.md

 ## Compilation using MSYS2

-The build process was tested on Windows 10 64-bit using MSYS2 and Mingw-w64 (http://www.msys2.org/).
+The build process was tested on Windows 10 and Windows 11 64-bit using MSYS2 and Mingw-w64 (http://www.msys2.org/).

 As the first step, the library [sgl](https://github.com/chrismile/sgl) (https://github.com/chrismile/sgl) needs to be installed somewhere on the system.
 In the following steps, it is assumed you have set up sgl and installed all of its dependencies.
+Please follow the instructions in the file `docs/compilation_vcpkg.md` of sgl for the necessary steps.

 After that, all obligatory dependencies can be installed using the following command with MSYS2 and Pacman.